-Master's Degree Programme in Exact Sciences: Materials Chemistry
+Master's Degree Programme in Exact Sciences: Chemistry of Materials for Sustainable Development

-The Materials Chemistry specialisation track teaches you to understand, discover, create and develop new materials that improve quality of life!
+The Chemistry of Materials for Sustainable Development (previously called Materials Chemistry) specialisation track teaches you to understand, discover, create and develop new materials that improve quality of life!

 At the University of Turku, the research in materials chemistry consists of fundamental research of material properties as well as that of interfaces, surfaces, and nanostructures from a chemical point of view.
 Applied research focuses on functionalized organic electronics, luminescent materials, and porous carriers as well as nanotechnology, detection technology, energy storage, and conversion.

-Upon graduation, you will be able to use the diverse set of skills acquired as part of this track, including experimental, theoretical, and numerical techniques to produce and analyse new chemical projects.
+Upon graduation, you will be able to use the diverse set of skills acquired as part of this track, including experimental, theoretical, and numerical techniques to produce and analyze new chemical projects.

-The track of Materials Chemistry is one of the six specialisation tracks of the Master’s Degree Programme in Exact Sciences (previously called the MDP in Physical and Chemical Sciences).
+The Chemistry of Materials for Sustainable Development track is one of the six specialisation tracks of the Master’s Degree Programme in Exact Sciences (previously called the MDP in Physical and Chemical Sciences).
 The other tracks of the programme are

 Entry requirements